 “I want to study your language!”

-He visited Aimek often since then and learned his alien language with that fervent, angry, self destructive perseverance you might expect from a madman repeatedly bashing his head against a stone wall.
-Rik clenched his fists, and repeated the words after Aimek, hundreds, thouthands of time if needed, his eyes burning with a strange, uncanny fire on his pale face.
+He visited Aimek often since then and learned his alien language with that fervent, angry, self-destructive perseverance you might expect from a madman repeatedly bashing his head against a stone wall.
+Rik clenched his fists and repeated the words after Aimek, hundreds, thousands of times if needed, his eyes burning with a strange, uncanny fire on his pale face.

-Rikter struggled with the language and himself for a year, and won.
-As to Aimek, he was glad to have made another friend he could talk to.
+Rikter had been fighting with the language and himself for a year and won.
+As to Aimek, he was glad to have another friend he could talk to.

 “Yes,” Aimek smiled.
-“Your island was called Samania back then, and was much more beautiful and warm than the rest of the world.
-There was summer all year around, in winter it rained instead of snowing, and the sea was so warm people swam in it like seals… Well, it seems Samania remains the most pleasant place in the world even now.
+“Your island was much more beautiful and warm than the rest of the world back then.
+There was summer all year round, in winter it rained instead of snowing, and the sea was so warm people swam in it like seals… Well, it seems your island remains the most pleasant place in the world even now.
 But now the icebergs melt here…”

 “Do you know why they come?”
 Rikter frowned again.
-Aimek has always found the guy’s super serious attitude to everything rather funny.
+Aimek had always found the guy’s super serious attitude to everything rather funny.

-“It is impossible,” stated Rikter with a calm confidence.
+“It is impossible,” stated Rikter with calm confidence.
 “Sea is for seals.
 If people tried to swim in it they would freeze to death.
-You won’t go far”.
+You won’t get far”.

 “I’m not going to swim all the way there,” Aimek laughed.
 “I’ll build a ship”.

 “A ship?”
-Pikter brightened up suddenly.
+Rikter brightened up suddenly.
 He didn’t know the word.